Jean de Moy: Second Ligue

 The death of Alençon brought a second wave of Ligues across France.
-In Rouen, one of Meilleraye's former co-governors of Normandie, Carrouges, struggled to accommodate the ligue with the assertive town council.
+In Rouen, one of La Meilleraye's former co-governors of Normandie, Carrouges, struggled to accommodate the ligue with the assertive town council.
 Eventually Charles, Duke of Mayenne, one of the national leaders of the ligue visited the town, hoping to resolve the issue.
-While not openly at arms with Charles I, Duke of Elbeuf, Meilleraye and his brother were known to be partisans of the ligue.
+While not openly at arms with Charles I, Duke of Elbeuf, La Meilleraye and his brother were known to be partisans of the ligue.
 Their cousins Louis de Moy, sieur de Gomméron and François de Moy, sieur de Richebourg were more active, participating in the Day of the Barricades in Paris, that saw the king expelled from the city.

 Ligue domination, and death

 In March 1589 Mayenne established a ligue holy council with authority over all of Normandie.
-Now that Rouen was in the fold, Meilleraye's brother Pierrecourt wrote of his intention to capture Pont-Audemer for the ligue.
-Meilleraye for his part became de facto governor of Rouen on the departure of Carrouges.At this point the only towns outside his authority in upper Normandy were Le Havre which was controlled by Villars and Dieppe which was held by the crown.
-The 'holy council' was dominated by the two lieutenant-generals of Normandie, Meilleraye and Pierrecourt.
+Now that Rouen was in the fold, La Meilleraye's brother Pierrecourt wrote of his intention to capture Pont-Audemer for the ligue.
+La Meilleraye for his part became de facto governor of Rouen on the departure of Carrouges.At this point the only towns outside his authority in upper Normandy were Le Havre which was controlled by Villars and Dieppe which was held by the crown.
+The 'holy council' was dominated by the two lieutenant-generals of Normandie, La Meilleraye and Pierrecourt.
 Disputes would continue in Rouen as the town baulked at the ligue taxes and troops.
 Eventually Mayenne was compelled to instal Jean de Saulx-Tavannes as leader of the holy council in spring 1590.
-By this time Meilleraye was over 60 years old, and his increasing ill health made the ligue leadership of the region increasingly listless.
-Though he had for a while been haemorraging influence, he died in October 1591.
+By this time La Meilleraye was over 60 years old, and his increasing ill health made the ligue leadership of the region increasingly listless.
+Though he had for a while been haemorrhaging influence, he died in October 1591.
 His cousin Richebourg had died in 1589, and Pierrecourt would die the following year in 1592, meanwhile Riberpré had been killed in a duel with Villars.
 The rapid death of the families leading members decimating their social influence over Normandie.